3 Ways Generative AI Will Help Marketers Connect With Customers

 Sales representatives don’t close every single opportunity in their pipeline.
 That means a lot of the prospects that come your way may not become customers.
 It’s also possible a small percentage of leads could bring in a lot of your revenue, which means you don’t have to pursue those unlikely to close.
 Knowing when to move on is critical.
 Don’t dwell on prospects that have shown no interest in closing.
 You’ll lose sight of more promising opportunities.

 Combined expertise will outweigh one person’s expertise every time.
-When you’re facing hurdles, lean on your collaborative tools like Slack to connect with your fellow reps or your sales managers in real time so you can decide your next move as a team.
+When you’re facing hurdles, lean on your collaborative tools like Slack to connect with your fellow reps or your sales managers in real-time so you can decide your next move as a team.
 We recommend even creating deal-specific channels in Slack that can act as a repository of knowledge and support for high-level opportunities.

-“You're going to win 10 times more as a team than you are as an individual,” said Myers.
-“There will be a lot of times where you don’t have the answers, and that’s okay.
+“You’re going to win 10 times more as a team than you are as an individual,” said Myers.
+“There will be a lot of times when you don’t have the answers, and that’s okay.
 It’s important to know you have a team that will do everything in their power to help you deliver what the customer needs.”

 Pressure selling is out, empathy selling is in.
 When you come out early with an ask for the sale and then keep aggressively asking before you’ve even truly established your product’s value, it shows little consideration for the buyer.
 It makes it appear as though you’re speeding through the sale to meet your quota, and it’s off-putting.
 After all, selling isn’t about you, it’s about them.